redpanthers/JoinUs/questions.md

 # Questions

-***You may answer these questions in a single line or 300 words paragraph, commiting each question at a time as you answer them will earn you extra point***

-***Incase you have any doubt regarding the questions, feel free to create an [issue](https://github.com/redpanthers/JoinUs/issues)***

 1. Do you have your own personal computer?

 2. Describe your present development enviornment (We are talking abour your dev machine, like OS, RAM, Screen Resolution)